The Prince of Egypt Musical has announced it will play its final performance in London’s West End in January.

 The West End cast is led by Luke Brady as Moses, Liam Tamne as Ramses, Christine Allado as Tzipporah and Alexia Khadime as Miriam.

-Further casting features Joe Dixon as Seti, Debbie Kurup as Queen Tuya, Clive Rowe as Jethro, Adam Pearce as Hotep, Tanisha Spring as Nefertari, Silas Wyatt-Barke as Aaron and Mercedesz Csampai as Yocheved.
+Further casting features Joe Dixon as Seti, Debbie Kurup as Queen Tuya, Clive Rowe (to 16 October) as Jethro, Adam Pearce as Hotep, Nardia Ruth as Nefertari, Silas Wyatt-Barke as Aaron and Mercedesz Csampai as Yocheved.

 A teaser for the musical adaption reads: